Grady (band)

-Grady was a Southern rock band based in Austin, Texas.
+Grady was an American Southern rock band based in Austin, Texas.

 History

 Grady originally consisted of Canadian vocalist and guitarist Gordie Johnson (known as Grady Johnson as part of the band), Canadian bass guitarist "Big" Ben Richardson, and Chris Layton on drums.
 Prior to Grady, Johnson was the frontman for Big Sugar, Layton was the drummer for Stevie Ray Vaughan's Double Trouble rhythm section, and Richardson was with The Jeff Healey Band and The Phantoms in Toronto.

 Grady often plays at The Continental Club in Austin, did an eight stop Canadian tour in March 2005, and appeared at the University of Regina to play a free show in September 2005.
-This was followed up by a full-length album called Y.U.
+This was followed up by an album called Y.U.
 So Shady?.
-The band released "Hammer In My Hand" as a single from the album, which was a moderate hit on Canadian radio, peaking at #14 on Canada's Rock chart in 2005.
+The band released "Hammer In My Hand" as a single from the album, which was a moderate hit on Canadian radio, peaking at No. 14 on Canada's Rock chart in 2005.
 After the issue of a second album, A Cup of Cold Poison, Grady made two extensive tours to Canada early in 2008.

 The band caught the attention of Jello Biafra of the Dead Kennedys who released Y.U.
 So Shady? in the United States.

 Chris Layton was replaced on drums by Billy Maddox in early 2006.
 Maddox was also a veteran of the Austin music scene, having played with The Electromagnets, Alien Love Child and The Eric Johnson Band.

-In 2006, Grady shot a video for “Woman Got My Devil” which was played in Canada on MuchMoreMusic.
-Produced by Michael Maxxis and directed by David Hogan, the video features Witchbaby from A&E's Rollergirls, as well as a number of other Rollergirls in supporting roles.
+In 2006, Grady shot a video for "Woman Got My Devil" which was played in Canada on MuchMoreMusic.
+Produced by Michael Maxxis and directed by David Hogan, the video featured Witchbaby from A&E's Rollergirls, as well as a number of other Rollergirls in supporting roles.
 It was shot in Luck, Texas, an 1800s Western town owned by Willie Nelson.